kippjohnson/fragilityindex/README.md

 revfragility.index(6,5,50,50, verbose=TRUE, print.mat=FALSE)
 ~~~

-This package also contains a function to compute the "reverse fragility index," or the number of patients it would require who if their results were swapped would take a conclusion from non-significant to significant.
+This package also contains a function to compute the "reverse fragility index," or the number of patients it would require who if they did not experience an event would take a conclusion from non-significant to significant.
 This may be applied to analyze the sensitivity of non-inferiority trials to small differences in event counts.
 A smaller index means the observed result is more fragile to small variations.

 ### Logistic Beta Coefficient Regression Fragility